Rajdeep1234/DDD/DomainDrivenDesignProject/ReadMe.md

  For modelling currency - Please use java.util.Currency (Currency.getInstance("USD"))  or what your programming language provides, if none just use String for now. new Product("Apple Pencil", new Price(...));

+ Problem #8 - As a Business User I would like price my product 10% below competitor price (competitor price is available for product) .
+Assume that HashMap of Competitor Product Name and price is available.
+Competitor name matches 1 to 1 with our Product Name new Product( "name", Price(discountedPrice, "USD")) new Product( "name", Price(10, "USD"))